We are four Connecticut towns (Groton, Ledyard, Stonington, and North Stonington) and two Tribal Nations (Eastern Pequot and Mashantucket Pequot)

 Action Plan

-A community-based, tribally co-led effort to restore the Mystic River Watershed through regenerative solutions like sustainable design, policy change, and land care.
+A community-based, tribal and youth co-led effort to restore the Mystic River Watershed (CT) through regenerative solutions like sustainable design, policy change, and land care.
 Rooted in community engagement and guided by both local knowledge and science, the WRAP serves as a comprehensive guide for funding, executing, and evaluating site-specific regenerative projects.

 About the Watershed